-2599 Speakman Drive is an approximately 111,461 square foot, two-storey office building located on the north side of Speakman Drive, in the Sheridan Science and Technology Park.
-2599 Speakman Drive is 86.1% occupied and its main tenant is SNC-Lavalin Nuclear Inc. The building offers large floor plates of approximately 56,000 square feet, 10' ceilings, high quality finishes and a cafeteria.
+2599 Speakman Drive is a 119,145 square foot, two-storey office building located on the north side of Speakman Drive, in the Sheridan Science and Technology Park.
+The building offers large floor plates of approximately 56,000 square feet, 10' ceilings, and high quality finishes.
 There are numerous amenities within a short distance of the property including restaurants, entertainment venues, shopping centres, daycares and other services.
+2599 Speakman Drive is currently 15.1% leased to Hatch Ltd.